kamurani/katlas/README.md

 # katlas

-Python implementation of kinase motif atlas for substrate specificity analysis
+Python implementation of the kinase motif atlas for substrate specificity analysis.

+## TODO:

+- support `asterisk` and `central` positional formats.
+- apply distribution statistics to find percentiles across kinome.
+- include Ser/Thr favourability into motif score.
+- clustering of profiles / sequence based clustering supported.
+- able to plot heatmaps of profiles / generate sequence logos.

+Somehow show importance of residues across kinases? (enrichment analysis? entropy?)
+- and visualise the 'direction' or position of each residue in feature space (e.g. negatively charged)

+Able to work backwards and produce 'optimum' motif for a given kinase?
+(This may be what we use for 3D analysis)

 ## Reference